GordonHind96/DistributedPy/SimpleDistributedFileSystem/README.md

 ### Directory Server
 * endpoints to write a file on the directory server and receive location info in return
 * endpoints to request a file by name and have its location and id returned
+* returns next available version of file if locked

 ### Lock Server
 * endpoint for lock, calls lock in fileserver, returns lock id